Soil regeneration: Climate change and the carbon cycle

 There is a significant connection between the carbon cycle and climate change.
+In the natural carbon cycle, 61 billion tonnes of carbon is released annually from soils through decomposition and oxidation of soil organic carbon.
+A similar amount of carbon is deposited into soils through the decomposition of biomass and through symbiosis between plants and the soil microbiome.
+The top two meters of soil contain an estimated 3,012 billion tonnes of carbon.
+This is more than the total carbon stored in the atmosphere and in vegetation, 879 billion tonnes and 600 billion tonnes respectively.
+Since humans began practising agriculture, it is estimated that 133 billion tonnes of carbon has been depleted from soil.
+The majority of this carbon loss has occurred in the last two centuries with the introduction of mechanised agriculture.
+The reduction of emissions from soil reduces overall emissions of greenhouse gases and regenerative practices can be used as a form of natural carbon dioxide removal.

 Most greenhouse gases are primarily composed of carbon and they produce an effect where warmer air that is heated by the sun is kept from leaving the atmosphere by forming a barrier in the troposphere.
 According to the Intergovernmental Panel on Climate Change, greenhouse gasses produced by human activity are the most significant cause of global climate change since the 1950s.
 Without human interaction, carbon is removed from and reintroduced to soil through a variety of ecosystem processes known as the carbon cycle.
 Humans have been significantly influencing the global carbon cycle since the Industrial Revolution through various means, such as transportation and agriculture.
 Through these actions, most of this carbon has moved in one direction, from the lithosphere and biospheres to the atmosphere.
 By means of fossil fuels and intensive farming, much of the natural carbon in the Earth's pedosphere has been released into the atmosphere, contributing to greenhouse gasses.